-At FRRR, we know long term community recovery takes time - time to conduct adequate research and planning to ensure that social and physical infrastructure is appropriate, sustainable and meets the future needs of the community.
-For this reason, FRRR’s natural disaster recovery programs typically begin 12 months after an initial disaster and, depending on available funding, last for several years afterwards.
+We also know that natural disasters have a devastating impact.
+Long term community recovery takes time - time to conduct adequate research and planning to ensure that social and physical infrastructure is appropriate, sustainable and meets the future needs of the community.
+For this reason, our natural disaster recovery programs typically begin 12 months after an initial disaster and, depending on available funding, last for several years afterwards.

-- Repair-Restore-Renew - infrastructure and medium term community needs
+- Repair-Restore-Renew (RRR) - infrastructure and medium term community needs, following a natural disaster;

-- Tackling Tough Times Together - supporting communities in Qld and NSW through the drought
+- Tackling Tough Times Together - supporting communities in Qld through the drought.

 |Grant Program||Summary||Status||Key dates|